Changeling (Marvel Comics character)

-Kevin Sydney is a fictional character appearing in American comic books published by Marvel Comics.
+Changeling is a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer Roy Thomas and artist Werner Roth, the character first appeared in The X-Men #35 (Aug.
 1967).

-Sydney first appeared as Changeling, a mutant shapeshifter.
-He was a short-lived adversary for the X-Men who subsequently joined Professor X and died shortly after, making him the first member of the X-Men to die in action.
-The character was reintroduced as Morph in the 1990s for X-Men: The Animated Series.
+Changeling is a mutant shapeshifter and was a short-lived adversary for the X-Men who subsequently joined Professor X and died shortly after, making him the first member of the X-Men to die in action.
+The character was adapted as Morph in the 1990s for X-Men: The Animated Series.
 An alternate reality version of the character under the codename Morph reappeared in the comics as part of the Exiles in 2001.

 Publication history

-The first run of appearances occurred in 1967–1968 when he appeared in The X-Men #37-42 as Changeling.
-Although dying at the end of this run, he was thought to have been seen as a ghost in Excalibur: The Possession (1991) and returned as a zombie in The Sensational She-Hulk #34-35 (1991–1992).
+The first run of appearances occurred in 1967–1968 when he appeared in The X-Men #37–42 as Changeling.
+Although dying at the end of this run, he was thought to have been seen as a ghost in Excalibur: The Possession (1991) and returned as a zombie in The Sensational She-Hulk #34–35 (1991–1992).

 The character was later reintroduced as an easygoing comic-relief character for X-Men: The Animated Series.
-According to showrunner Eric Lewald's behind-the-scenes book, Previously On X-Men: The Making of an Animated Series, the creators had intended for Thunderbird to be the series' early sacrifice, but they became uncomfortable with the idea of killing off a Native American character.
+According to showrunner Eric Lewald's behind-the-scenes book, Previously on X-Men: The Making of an Animated Series, the creators (including writer Mark Edward Edens) had intended for Thunderbird to be the series' early sacrifice, but they became uncomfortable with the idea of killing off a Native American character.
 Scanning the X-books for a substitute, the character Changeling was found and repurposed for the series.
-Sydney's codename was changed to Morph because DC Comics owned the trademark to "Changeling" when the series debuted.
+Changeling's codename was changed to Morph because DC Comics owned the trademark to "Changeling" when the series debuted.

 Morph's first comic book appearance was 1992's X-Men Adventures #1, which adapted the "Night of the Sentinels" TV pilot.
 Then in 1995, inspired by the character in the animated series, a new Morph was featured in the "Age of Apocalypse" crossover event, debuting in the one-shot comic X-Men Alpha.
 The character underwent a drastic change in appearance for this event, appearing white-skinned and hairless.
 Then in 2001, Marvel introduced an alternate-reality version of this Morph, from Earth-1081.
 He first appeared in Exiles #1.